mybb/docs.mybb.com/1.8/development/plugins/database-tables.md

 List of all database tables created with a standard MyBB installation that describes the structure and format of each table.

 - mybb_adminlog
--- uid INT The id of the admin who performed the action.
+-- uid INT UNSIGNED The id of the admin who performed the action.
 -- ipaddress VARBINARY(16) The ip of the person who performed the action.
--- dateline BIGINT(20) The time of the action.
+-- dateline INT UNSIGNED The time of the action.
 -- module VARCHAR(50) Which module of the ACP.
 -- action VARCHAR(50) Any action that was requested.
 -- data TEXT serialized data about the action.

 - mybb_adminoptions
 -- uid INT The id of the admin.
 Negative numbers are used for usergroups.
+Primary Key
 -- cpstyle VARCHAR(50) What theme this admin uses.
 -- cplanguage VARCHAR(50) What language the user uses.
 -- codepress TINYINT(1) If the user has codepress enabled.